abluenautilus/tap-o-matic/README.md

 # Tap-O-Matic

-A delay created by Harry Richardson based on the source code from the Olivia Artz Time Machine
+Modification of the delay created by Harry Richardson based on the source code from the Olivia Artz Time Machine

 ## BOM
  - 9 * Bournes sliders (PTL30-15R0-104B2).